Saturday, January 21, 2023

 To facilitate discussion of various doctrines related to attempt (particularly the act requirement), I have in past years put up posts with a sequence of actions by a young man seemingly interested in committing an act of domestic terrorism.
 Examples are here (planning to bomb Microsoft's headquarters) and here (planning to bomb Apple's headquarters) and here (planning to bomb the Ron Paul Institute).

-Based on depressing recent events, and in an effort to highlight the discouragingly challenging realities surrounding mass shootings, I have revised the hypo (and hope it is not too triggering).
+Based on recent political developments, I have revised my hypo (and hope it is not too triggering).
 Here goes:

-6. Joe researches online about the Tesla Gigafactory in Austin, Texas and contacts persons about arranging a tour
+6. Joe researches online about Mar-a-Lago and contacts persons about events at the property

-7. Joe posts on Facebook that some day retribution would come to Musk and those who work with him
+7. Joe posts anonymously on Facebook that "some day harm would come to Trump and those who defend him"

 8. Joe orders a bulletproof vest from an online store for overnight delivery